Vision, Mission, Strategic Plan & Institutional Outcomes

 Special thanks to Dr. Linda Bowman, Colorado Community College System Vice President of Executive Leadership Training & Development, for her support and guidance throughout this strategic planning process.

-A CCD graduate is a Numeric Thinker.
+A CCD Graduate Is a Numeric Thinker.

 Students will select relevant data and use several methods such as algebraic, geometric, and statistical reasoning to solve problems; they will interpret and draw inferences from data and mathematical models; they are able to represent mathematical information symbolically, graphically, numerically, and verbally.

-A CCD graduate is Personally Responsible.
+A CCD Graduate Is Personally Responsible.

 Students will incorporate ethical reasoning into action; they will explore and articulate the values of professionalism in personal decision-making.
 They exemplify dependability, honesty, trustworthiness, and accept personal accountability for their choices and actions.
 Students will exhibit self-reliant behaviors, including managing time effectively, accepting supervision and direction as needed, perseverance, valuing contributions of others, and holding themselves accountable for obligations.

-A CCD graduate is Globally Aware.
+A CCD Graduate Is Globally Aware.

 Students will consider the interconnectedness of our community and world; They will understand how cultural differences (such as beliefs, traditions, religion, ethnicity, sexuality, and gender) impact personal and community participation; they are aware of the social, environmental, and economic impacts of their actions; they evaluate how technology links individuals and communities and are aware of the social, environmental, technological, and economic impacts of their actions.

-A CCD graduate is an Effective Communicator.
+A CCD Graduate Is an Effective Communicator.

 Students will convey meaning by writing, speaking, or visually communicating coherently and effectively in a way that others understand; Students will write, speak or visually engage the target audience after reflection; Students will influence others through writing, speaking, visual representation, or artistic expression that is appropriate for the context and audience; Students will use appropriate syntax and grammar and will present or express their ideas coherently; Students attentively apply receptive skills and respond appropriately; Students will understand and apply conventions of effective written, oral, or visual communication in academic, public, and professional discourse.

-A CCD graduate is a Complex Thinker.
+A CCD Graduate Is a Complex Thinker.

 Students will explore and evaluate multiple sources of information, which they will synthesize to solve problems; they will extract meaning from texts, instruction, experience, and other relevant sources to construct new problem-solving approaches based on their insights.
-Students will make relevant connections between classroom and out-of-classroom learning.
+Students will make relevant connections between the classroom and out-of-classroom learning.